 Read more about Louis Rowley

 Louis Rowley has already packed a substantial amount under his belt for a 22 year old.
 He spent three years aged 16 - 19 at Manchester United FC in the Under 18 and Under 21 squads.
-Incredibly whilst his team mates were enjoying the kudos of being a premiership footballed Louis continued his studies after achieving impressive grades in his GCSE’s and studied maths in his spare time.
-He doesn’t deny it was a huge challenge but he kept to it and obtained a grade A in addition to a double award Business Diploma.
+Whilst his team mates were enjoying the kudos of being a premiership footballer, Louis continued his studies obtaining a grade A in addition to a double award Business Diploma.

-He then transferred to Leicester City FC on a professional contract for one year, and it was halfway through the year he realised he missed the intellectual stimulation of studying and he contacted the PFA and inquired about additional studies/opportunities.
+He then transferred to Leicester City FC on a professional contract for one year.
+Halfway through the year he realised he missed the intellectual stimulation of studying so he contacted the PFA to find out about additional study opportunities.
 It was agreed that accountancy, tax and finance seemed to be the middle ground between football and maths.
-So he started what he didn’t realise would become his journey into the accountancy industry.

-Astonishingly after spending a few days at an array of firms he thought he was going crazy when he found himself saying "I prefer this environment to football".
-And with six months left on his Leicester City contract he realised he had a major decision to make.
+After spending a few days at an array of firms he thought he was going crazy when he found himself saying "I prefer this environment to football".
+With six months left on his Leicester City contract he realised he had a major decision to make.